tkf/compapp/doc/source/features.rst

        the same result given parameters.
 Thus, if the datastore already exists when this application is run, it loads the results rather than re-computing them.
-In other words, combinations of `.AnalysisApp` act as build dependencies defined by Makefile and similar build tools.
+In other words, combinations of `.Memoizer` act as build dependencies defined by Makefile and similar build tools.
 Since generated datastore path is not human friendly (it is based on hash), compapp provides :ref:`command line interface <cli>` to help